 Single point AF

-If there are fixed obstacles between you and your subject, switch to single point autofocus.
+If there are still obstacles between you and your subject, set your autofocus area mode to single point autofocus.
 This will prevent the camera accidentally focusing on something other than your subject.

 A sports photography example would be volleyball – you don’t want to accidentally focus on the net or the ball.